hanzoai/commerce/README.md

 You can then use `make serve` to run the local development server and `make test` to run tests.

+## Deployment
+We use [codeship](http://codeship.io) for continuous integration and deployment.
+Pushing to master will (in the case of a successful test run) deploy the project to production automatically.

 ## Architecture
 - Go is used for all backend code.
 - Datastore is primary database